Soqotri language

-Soqotri (ماتڸ دسقطري; اللغة السقطرية) is a South Semitic language spoken by the Soqotri people on the island of Socotra and the two nearby islands of Abd al Kuri and Samhah, in the Socotra archipelago, in the Guardafui Channel.
+Soqotri (Note: ماتڸ دسقطري; اللغة السقطرية) is a South Semitic language spoken by the Soqotrans on the islands of the Socotra Archipelago in Yemen.
 Soqotri is one of six languages that form a group called Modern South Arabian languages (MSAL).
-These additional languages include Mehri, Shehri, Bathari, Harsusi, and Hobyot.
-All are spoken in different regions of South Arabia.
+It is also spoken by Soqotri immigrants in the Gulf Arab states.

 Classification

 Soqotri is often mistaken as a variety of Arabic but is typically classified as an Afro-Asiatic, Semitic, South Semitic and South Arabian language.

-Scholars believe there are no longer any grounds for associating the Modern South Arabian languages so directly with Arabic.
+Scholars believe that there are no longer any grounds for associating the Modern South Arabian languages so directly with Arabic.
 They consider these dialects to be not Arabic, but Semitic languages in their own right.

 Dialects

-The Soqotri dialectology is very rich, especially considering the surface of the island and number of inhabitants.
+The Soqotri dialectology is very rich, especially considering the island's surface area and the number of inhabitants.
 Soqotri speakers live on their islands, but rarely on the Yemeni mainland.
-The language was, through its history, isolated from the Arabian mainland.
+The language was, throughout its history, isolated from the Arabian mainland.
 Arabic is also spoken in a dialectal form on Socotra.

-There are four dialect groups: the dialects spoken on the north coast, the dialects spoken on the south coast, the dialects spoken by Bedouins in the mountains in the centre of the island and the dialect spoken on Abd al Kuri.
-The dialect that is spoken on this island Samhah appears to be the same as the one spoken on the west coast of Socotra.

-These dialects include Abd Al-Kuri, Southern Soqotri, Northern Soqotri, Central Soqotri, and Western Soqotri.